 For example, a pop-up window will appear to encourage your visitors to validate their order when they fly over their shopping cart.

 The Quick View option allows you to display detailed information about a product without your visitor having to leave the page.

 WooCommerce being a plugin, the transition is all found to complete this part.

 What about OceanWP's compatibility with plugins?

 In principle, you will not encounter any problems with the plugins you can find on the directory.

-Even if, as you probably know, no one is immune to a bug when it comes to installation or updating.
+Even so, as you probably know, no one is immune to a bug when it comes to installation or updating.
 If this happens to you, you can always refer to our WordPress error guide to help you.